 The location of the tattoo may also have some bearing on how quickly the treatment can be completed.
 That’s because there are certain areas of the body that are more sensitive, which could slow down the process considerably.

-Even though the tattoo area to be treated can be applied with a numbing cream, there could still be some pain during the process, much like when the tattoo is being applied.
-If the tattoo is in a sensitive area, or if the client has a rather low threshold for pain, then the removal process may take much slower than usual.
+Even though the tattoo area to be treated can be applied with a numbing cream.
+There could still be some pain during the process, much like when the tattoo is being applied.
+If the tattoo is in a sensitive area, or if the client has a rather low threshold for pain.
+The removal process may take much slower than usual.

 Other than that, the condition of the skin being treated will also dictate how long does it take to remove tattoos with a laser.
 Those who have skin conditions, such as eczema, would want to go slow with the treatment to avoid triggering breakouts, scarring, or unnecessary discomfort.